gtolomei/big-data-computing/README.md

 Anyway, the topic of the project **must be first agreed with the teacher** through a proposal that must be sent **at least one month before** the targeted project submission deadline. **NOTE:** _Only the projects that have been successfully approved will be considered for grading!_<br/>
 References where to select interesting projects will be suggested throughout the course (e.g., [Kaggle](https://www.kaggle.com/)).
 However, I strongly encourage you to come up with your own original ideas, as creativity will be very much appreciated.<br/>
 Projects can be done either **individually** or in group of **at most 2 students**, and they should be accompanied by a brief presentation written in english (e.g., a few PowerPoint slides).
 Finally, there will be an oral exam where submitted projects will be discussed in english; other questions on _any_ topic addressed during the course may also be asked, but those can be answered either in english or in italian, as the student prefers.<br/>
-A document containing the main guidelines for the final project will be made available soon.
-Please, stay tuned! <!--[here](./extra/Final_Project_Guidelines.pdf).-->
+A document containing the main guidelines for the final project is available [here](./extra/Final_Project_Guidelines.pdf).

 ### Recommended Textbooks
 No textbooks are mandatory to successfully follow this course.
 However, there is a huge set of references which may be worth mentioning, especially to those who wants to dig deeper into some specific topics.
 Among those, some readings I would like to suggest are as follows: